 Research objective three sought to find out from lecturers and administrators on their perception regarding the extent to which university location affected teaching and learning processes.
 The findings of the study revealed that institutional location affected teaching and learning processes.
-Lecturers and administrators indicated that university sited in noisy environment such as airport affected teaching and learning processes, university sited in environment with high economic class of people affected teaching-learning processes, cultural environment influenced teaching and learning processes, the rural location of the university had an effect on the teaching-learning processes, clanism also affected the process of teaching and learning, the proximity of university to students' hostels affected teaching and learning processes and the proximity of university to lecturers' homes affected teaching and learning processes.
+Lecturers and administrators indicated that university sited in noisy environment such as airport affected teaching and learning processes, university sited in environment with high economic class of people affected teaching-learning processes, cultural environment influenced teaching and learning processes, urban location of the university had an effect on the teaching-learning processes, the rural location of the university had an effect on the teaching-learning processes, clanism also affected the process of teaching and learning, the proximity of university to students' hostels affected teaching and learning processes and the proximity of university to lecturers' homes affected teaching and learning processes.